Beneficial owners in Norwegian registered foreign businesses (NUF)

 - voting rights 50 percent or more

-- the right to appoint or remove more than half the board
+- the right to appoint or remove at least half of the board

 Businesses that are between the business subject to registration and the beneficial owners are called intermediate businesses.